luuply/changes/20200524/README.md

 Similar to the login page, please capitalize "Facebook" in the SSO button on the sign up page.

+### Erroneous password change emails

+When a user signs in using SSO, they might receive a "Password Changed" email that lets them know that their password was changed, even though they had just signed in with SSO.
+Password change emails ***must*** only be sent if a user does NOT sign in with SSO.

 # THANK YOU!